rmrector/script.artwork.beef/README.md

 media items, open the context menu, then under "Manage..." there are options to "Add missing artwork" or "Selete artwork...".

-The first run and then roughly every two months (15 days for filesystem only) it will process all items still missing artwork, in case new artwork has been submitted to the web services.
-This may take some time, if many items are missing some artwork.
+Over time it will reprocess media items still missing artwork, checking for new artwork from web services and the file system.

 Episode fanart requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper.
 You must enable adding episode fanart automatically by series through the add-on settings, as they add a bundle of new